 Splurges don’t always require spending large amounts of money.
 Sometimes, they look like a labor of love and time.
 For me, the biggest splurge we did was painting a striped wall in our nursery–TWICE!

 When I was first pregnant, my husband painted the navy and white striped wall of my dreams in our home.
 We decided to move when I was 8 months pregnant, and he willingly and lovingly, painted the striped wall AGAIN in our new home.
 It’s my favorite part of our son’s nursery!

 Real Mom Hannah K. agrees that labors of love are often the biggest and best splurges.
 The tree style book shelf in her son’s room was made with love by his great grandpa.
 It’s not only beautiful, it’s functional and practical as well.

 Real Moms also agree there’s a way to create your dream nursery without blowing the budget or splurging on anything!
 Real Mom Emily P. says “I didn’t splurge on anything and I don’t regret it!”
 And Portia says “I don’t think we splurged on anything!
 We got hand me downs, thrifted or bought from friends!
 Even our crib/dresser had been in a staged home so they were basically brand new and they sold them to us for basically nothing!”

 Add your nursery splurges to your baby gift registry

 Don’t forget to add your nursery splurges to your baby gift registry; you may or may not receive a larger item as a gift.
-But remember that most stores offer a discount on remaining registry items that you choose to purchase for yourself!
+But remember that most stores offer group gifting or a discount on remaining registry items that you choose to purchase for yourself!
 And at RegistryFinder.com, all of your registry wish lists are conveniently displayed, so that family and friends can find the perfect gift (be it splurge or everyday essentials) to welcome your newest family member!